joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 date: 2020/08/28
 ---

 >**Question**: your friend's no-good, duplicitous, self-promoting grandchild has made extraordinary claims regarding their performance in the well-known cabin and road trip cardgame known as War.
 According to them, they've triumphed in a round where they won every single matchup with no ties, ending the game in a mere $26$ hands.
 Never one to let the feats of grandchildren go unchallenged, you set out to compute the probability of this occurrence.
-About how many rounds of War would one need to play to bear witness to this flawless victory?
+About how many rounds of War would one need to play to bear witness to their flawless victory?

 <!--more-->